jubilee23/GOVERNMENT-GRANT-ANALYSIS/README.md

 4. Final Validation: Reviewed the cleaned dataset to ensure accuracy and consistency before proceeding with any visualization or further analysis.
 This cleaning process established a robust foundation for meaningful insights and reliable visualizations.

+### Diagnostic Analysis Findings:
+Correlation Analysis:

+No strong correlation between "Application ID" and "Award Amount (US Dollars)".
+Likely, more meaningful relationships exist with categorical variables (e.g., "Contractor Type").
+Award Amount Distribution:

+Highly right-skewed: Most awards are small, but a few are extremely large (up to $50M).
+This suggests a few big projects receive disproportionate funding.
+Trends Over Time:

+Award amounts fluctuate significantly over time.
+Some periods have spikes in funding, possibly due to special programs or funding rounds.

 ## GENERAL ANALYSIS
 The total grant amount disbursed by the U.S. government to businesses in this dataset is $1,251,653,786.
 This substantial funding reflects the government's commitment to supporting diverse sectors and addressing varied business needs.